learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 ## Advanced Class Methods

 Class methods can act as class readers for class variables as in the case of `Song.all`.
 Classes are just objects.
 Objects encapsulate and provide functionality unique to their scope through methods.
-Instances methods work on an individual level, acting upon specific instances of a class.
+Instance methods work on an individual level, acting upon specific instances of a class.
 In the same way, an entire class can be responsible for providing an interface to its data and behavior to the rest of your code through building class methods.

 ```ruby
 class Person